Curved Corner Contribution to the Entanglement Entropy in an Anisotropic Spacetime: Introduction

-A similar universal contribution appears in the entanglement entropy of the conformal field theories, for which depending on the dimension of space time and singularity of entangling surface, logarithmic or double logarithmic terms appear \cite{Ref47,Ref48,Ref49,Ref50,Ref51,Ref52,Ref53}.
+A similar universal contribution appears in the entanglement entropy of conformal field theories, for which depending on the dimension of space time and singularity of entangling surface, logarithmic or double logarithmic terms appear \cite{Ref47,Ref48,Ref49,Ref50,Ref51,Ref52,Ref53}.

-There are similar stories on the EE of the relevant perturbed conformal field theories.
-The relevant perturbation of a conformal field theory induces a universal logarithmic \cite{Ref54,Ref55,Ref56,Ref57,Ref58,Ref59,Ref60,Ref61,Ref62,Ref63,Ref64} or double logarithmic term in the entanglement entropy \cite{Ref65}.

-The importance of these universal terms is that their coefficients are scheme independent and encode the universal data of the underlying quantum field theory\cite{Ref44}.
+There are similar stories on the EE of the relevant perturbation of conformal field theories which induces a universal logarithmic \cite{Ref54,Ref55,Ref56,Ref57,Ref58,Ref59,Ref60,Ref61,Ref62,Ref63,Ref64} or double logarithmic term in the entanglement entropy \cite{Ref65}.
+The importance of these universal terms is that their coefficients are scheme independent and encode the universal data of the underlying quantum field theory \cite{Ref44}.

-In the context of non-conformal theories, there are similar computations.
-In the case of hyperscaling violation background, typical computations in $d=3$ \cite{Ref66} shows that the logarithmic term disappears, except $\theta=1$, in which the entanglement entropy shows logarithmic violation of the area law, and it corresponds to Fermi surface in the boundary theory \cite{Ref17,Ref22,Ref23}.
+In the context of non-conformal theories, there are similar results.
+In the case of hyperscaling violation background, typical computations in $d=3$ \cite{Ref66} shows that for $\theta=1$, the entanglement entropy shows a logarithmic violation of the area law, and corresponds to the Fermi surface in the boundary theory \cite{Ref17,Ref22,Ref23}.
 The log terms will appear by adding terms with higher derivatives to the Einstein gravity or higher-dimensional space-times \cite{Ref67,Ref68}.
-For other aspects of the investigations in this context see also \cite{Mishra:2016yor,Mishra:2018tzj,MohammadiMozaffar:2017nri,MohammadiMozaffar:2017chk}.
+For other aspects of this context see \cite{Mishra:2016yor,Mishra:2018tzj,MohammadiMozaffar:2017nri,MohammadiMozaffar:2017chk}.